 Posted by Prof Paul Cheshire, LSE and SERC

 In current economic circumstances, one would assume most people would want to increase UK productivity.
-After all, as the Director of CEP writes in the current issue of Centrepiece: ‘in the long haul the basic determinant of material wellbeing is the growth of wages, which is determined by productivity growth.’
+After all, as the Director of CEP writes in the current issue of Centrepiece: ‘in the long haul the basic determinant of

 If some well meaning group wanted to restrict working hours in manufacturing to 28 a week, reducing productivity by 20 percent, they would not get far unless they could demonstrate overwhelming gains in environmental or social terms.
 Yet a recent SERC study (summarised here) estimates that planning policies combine to reduce productivity in supermarkets by more than 20 percent.
 Retail is the UK’s second largest industry.
 Poorer households spend a disproportionate share of their incomes in supermarkets.
 Moreover, unlike the output of manufacturing competing foreign imports are all but unavailable (discounting day trips to Calais).